mozilla/addon-sdk/packages/api-utils/docs/loader.md

       }
     })

-Note that all relative URLs requirements (ones that start with `.` character) are first resolved relative to requirer module `id` and result of it is then resolved using given `paths` configuration.
-Although you still may end up with a relative module id (if entry point module id is relative itself).
-In those cases you have to decide what entry point module is relative to and provide appropriate `./` mapping in `paths`:
+All relative URL `require()` statements (those that start with ".") are first resolved relative to the requirer module ID and the result of it is then resolved using the `paths` option.
+You may still end up with a relative module ID if the entry point module ID is itself relative.
+In those cases you have to decide what the entry point module is relative to and provide an appropriate mapping for it:

     let { Loader } = require('toolkit/loader');
     let loader = Loader({